-Two teens assaulted at Remuera home, youth arrested
+Two teens assaulted at Remuera house party, youth arrested

-Two people have been seriously assaulted after a gathering at a Remuera home last night.
+Two people have been seriously assaulted after a party at a Remuera home last night.

 It is understood the injured boys were teenagers and a fellow teen was arrested.
+There are thought to be two top schools involved.

 Five ambulances were sent to Arney Crescent just after 10.30pm and St John ambulance took two people to Auckland City Hospital in serious conditions.